Polish Christmas Eve Traditions

 Like in most Central European countries, Christmas in Poland is a quaint and much-beloved affair.
 However, while Germanic traditions, like decorating trees, have spread so far as to be unsurprising, Polish customs remain delightfully distinctive.

-Most of the celebrations take place on the 24th of December, and even though the day isn’t an official public holiday in Poland, to many Poles it is one of the most significant and family-oriented dates in the calendar.
+Most of the Polish Christmas celebrations take place on 24th December, and even though the day isn’t an official public holiday in Poland, to many Poles it is one of the most significant and family-oriented dates in the calendar.
 Many institutions stop working earlier than usual on the day of Christmas Eve, which is usually celebrated with a family dinner at home.

 Waiting for the first star to appear in the sky

 Many Poles wait until the first star appears in the sky before sitting down to eat on 24th December.
 This tradition commemorates the Star of Bethlehem, which according to the New Testament guided the Wise Men to the birthplace of Christ.
 Nowadays, with so many satellites circling around the Earth and reflecting light, its sometimes tricky to adhere to this tradition, but many families do their best.